 The deductible is the amount you are required to pay to the doctor or hospital before the insurance company will pay toward your eligible expenses.
 On the StudentSecure plan, it is paid once for every new illness or injury — not per visit.
 If you became ill or injured and went to the doctor you would pay the deductible, but if you went for a follow-up visit on that same condition you would not need to pay the deductible again since you’ve already paid it for that condition.

 The StudentSecure plan also includes an Emergency Room deductible that you are required to pay for each visit to the ER when in the United States.

 |Treatment Received:||Inside the PPO Network in the USA, or Outside the USA, or At a Student Health Center||Outside the PPO Network in the USA||Emergency Room in the USA|

 After the deductible, coinsurance applies to your benefits, and this is the cost sharing between you and the insurance plan.
 This is typically referred to as a percentage that the plan will pay, for example if there is 80% coverage — the insurance plan will pay 80% and you will need to pay the remaining 20%.

-You are free to visit any doctor or hospital (known as providers) that you wish to seek treatment from.
-However we do suggest you visit these providers as they are typically better placed to treat you:
+You are free to visit any doctor or hospital (known as providers) that you wish when seeking treatment.
+However, we do suggest you visit the providers mentioned below, as you will generally have less out of pocket expenses.